Linuxfabrik/monitoring-plugins/check-plugins/sensors-battery/README.rst

 .. code-block:: text

-    100.0% (plugged in and fully charged)
+    94.13%, 4h 40m left (not plugged in and discharging)

 States